ORGANIC CHEMISTRY 2

 i.
 POSITIVE INDUCTIVE EFFECT (+I)

-This is the effect which arise in the organic compounds as a result of partial movement of electron pair towards the functional group.
-(In this case benzene ring).
+This is the effect which arises in organic compounds as a result of partial movement of electron pair towards the functional group (in this case benzene ring).

 ii.
 POSITIVE MESOMERIC EFFECT (+M)

-This is the effect which arise in the organic compounds as a result of total movement of an electron pair towards the functional group ( in case benzene ring) and move back again to its original position within the same molecule.
-Thus +M to activation in benzene substituents which cause +M (in benzene) are those with atoms possessing pair or negatively charged atom and It self directly bonded to another atom by sigma (δ)bond.
+This is the effect which arises in organic compounds as a result of total movement of an electron pair towards the functional group (in case benzene ring) and move back again to its original position within the same molecule.
+Thus +M causes activation in benzene.
+Substituents which cause +M (in benzene) are those with atoms possessing lone pair or negatively charged atom and itself directly bonded to another atom by sigma (σ) bond.

 Example